Turn a simple urine sample into early-stage cancer insight

 Performance & validation

-Early performance and ongoing validation
+Early research and ongoing validation

-Sensitivity & specificity
+Sensitivity and specificity evaluation

 Regulatory milestone